Articles:

 -

-Activate Quiz Approval: Automatically.
+Enable Quiz Approval: Automatic

 -

-Set the condition for successful completion of the test: Specify the minimum number of points or the percentage of correct answers.
+Set the condition for successful completion of the test: specify the minimum number of points or the percentage of correct answers.

-Add questions and answers options
+How to add questions and answer options

 -